illyriandevelopment/Gaming-Centre-PC-Status/README.md

 Fully Responsive: Works on tablets, phones, and PCs.

 🌐 Live Preview
-Check out the live dashboard in action here: View Live Demo
+Check out the live dashboard in action here: https://gamingcentretest1.netlify.app/

 💰 Get the Full Source Code
 This project is currently for sale.
 You will receive the complete, documented source code (HTML, CSS, JS) and a setup guide to launch it on your own server.